MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-762-Guaranteed-Farm-Loans/section-762.120.md

 (ii) If the entity members holding a majority interest are related by marriage or blood, at least one member of the entity must operate the family farm; or,

-(iii) If the entity members holding a majority interest are not related by marriage or blood, the entity members holding a majority interest must also operate the family farm.
+(iii) If the entity members holding a majority interest are not related by marriage or blood, the entity members holding at least 50 percent interest must also operate the family farm.

 (j) *For FOs:*